 Trim Trees Before Summer Storms

-It is not just about winters, storms can come around in any season.
+It is not just about winters, storms can cause Roof Storm Damage.
 In fact, even summer storms can be as damaging for your roofing system as it gets.
 So, trimming the surrounding trees should also be an important part of your summer roof maintenance.

 Large trees and overhanging branches can destroy a perfectly functional roofing system.
 If you have trees or heavy branches hanging over your roof, you should trim or remove them before summer storms.
 This part of roof maintenance is especially important before summers as during the winter, it is likely that the weight of snow might have weakened the trees surrounding your roof.
 So when summers come around, these compromised trees can always be a risk during big storms.